potasiewicz/visits_log_parser/readme.md

 - Metrics/LineLength - I'm always using 120 chars.
 The whole line is well visible on a screen
 - Metrics/BlockLength - has been switch off only for **spec** dir.
 Tests usually contain longer modules
 - Lint/ImplicitStringConcatenation - has been switch off only for **spec** dir.
 It simplifies application tests
+- Style/FrozenStringLiteralComment - has been switch off only for visits_log_parser.rb.
+The first line in this file is to set script interpreter